 Lack of targeting

 Wellness programs typically are not geared towards demographics of specific employee population.
-Plans based on VBID (value-based insurance design) are targeted for specific populations affected by specific conditions.
+Plans based on dynamic value-based insurance design (VBID) are targeted for specific populations affected by specific conditions.

 For example, free gym-membership is great for employees who are motivated to stay healthy and can take out time to exercise, not so much for someone who is struggling with chronic conditions, commuting for hours to get to work and feels the pressure of higher out of pocket costs.
 For such individuals, a plan that offers a lower out of pocket costs for certain evidence based services (and medications) goes a long way in reducing barriers to better health.